-The Department of Sociology, Criminology, and Criminal Justice is pleased to share some of the undergraduate research from our department.
+Sociology, Criminology, and Criminal Justice is pleased to share some of the undergraduate research from our program.
 Below you will find a collection of current and recent research.
 If you have questions about the research you can either contact Dr. Robert M Anthony (firstname.lastname@example.org) or the student.

 NCSA 2018 Pittsburgh